membraneframework-labs/guide/chapter2/demands.md

 ## Handling incoming demand in a downstream element

-When downstream element (Source or Filter) receives a demand, it is expected to produce data and send it through one of its output pads.
+When a downstream element (Source or Filter) receives a demand, it is expected to produce data and send it through one of its output pads.
 Elements handle incoming demands via `handle_demand/5` callback that is supplied with the following parameters:

 * pad - name of the output pad on which the demand has been received
 * size - amount of data that is expected to be sent on given `pad`.
 It is important to note that the entire demand is always passed to `handle_demand` and it overrides previous value.